AdamClarkStandke/ReinforcementLearning/README.md

 ## Results of Training the Model for 10000 episodes:
 The results of training the model for 10000 episodes can be found in the code section of: [Train Mario 10000](https://github.com/aCStandke/ReinforcementLearning/blob/main/Training_Mario_10000Episodes.ipynb)

-After 10000 episodes, an average score of 334.503 was achieved (which is well below the scores documented by others using simple movements for Mario).
-Investigation of the reason why, will be done in a future project!
+After 10000 episodes, an average score of 334.503 was achieved (which is well below the scores documented by others using right movements for Mario).

 ## Results of warm starting model for 100 episodes:
 After training for another 100 episodes (i.e. warm starting) using the same memory max length and batch size of 32, only parameters relating to: 1) the experiences added to the cache before training; 2) the number of experiences added to the cache before updating the weights of the online DQN network and 3)`the frequency of synchronizing the model weights of the target DQN network were changed.
 The values and code can be found at [Warm-Start 100](https://github.com/aCStandke/ReinforcementLearning/blob/main/Experimental_Notebook.ipynb)